-And while there are a handful of vegetable sources, such as seeds, nuts, and legumes, that provide a moderate amount of zinc, the presence of phytates in these foods interferes with zinc’s absorption.
-(75)
+And while there are a handful of vegetable sources, such as seeds, nuts, and legumes, that provide a moderate amount of zinc, keep in mind that the presence of phytates in these foods can interfere with zinc’s absorption.
+(70)

 Zinc Supplements for Stress

-Zinc picolinate is commonly recommended as the most absorbable form of zinc, but this is based on one small study of 15 people where it compared favorably to zinc citrate and zinc gluconate.
-(77)
+Zinc picolinate is commonly recommended as the most absorbable form of zinc, but this is based on one small study where it compared favorably to zinc citrate and zinc gluconate.
+(73)

-However, other studies suggest that any increased absorption is offset by increased elimination.
-(78)
+Additionally, other studies suggest that any increased absorption is offset by increased elimination.
+(74)

-Consequently, there is no consensus about the form of zinc that is most bioavailable.
-(79)
+So currently, there is no consensus about the form of zinc that is most bioavailable.

-Whatever form of zinc you take though, be sure to take it with food so you don’t get queasy, and don’t exceed the Upper Tolerable Intake Level (UL) of 40 mg daily.
-(80)
+Be sure to take any zinc supplement with food so you don’t get queasy, and don’t exceed the Upper Tolerable Intake Level (UL) of 40 mg daily.
+(75)